amitwalia45944/life-skills-track/Learning Process.md

 - Identify the area you struggled with while explaining.
 - Now look at the complicated words and try to break them into more understandable ones.

-### 2 What are the different ways to implement this technique in your learning process?
+### 1.2 What are the different ways to implement this technique in your learning process?
 - **Teaching Others**: It is better to test yourself whether you have understood the concept or not.
-- **Problem Solving**: Breaking problem in chunks and applying the Feynman technique could be one of the ways.
+- **Problem Solving**: Breaking problems into chunks and applying the Feynman technique could be one of the ways.
 - **Creating Educational Content**: We can create blogs, Youtube channels, and Posts, and explain different topics.
-- **Conceptual Learning**: When learning anew concept Feynman technique could be applied as i.e simply write down and break into pieces and try to keep it simple as much as possible.
+- **Conceptual Learning**: When learning a new concept Feynman technique could be applied as i.e simply write down and break into pieces and try to keep it simple as much as possible.

-## Learning How to Learn TED talk by Barbara Oakley
+## 2. Learning How to Learn TED talk by Barbara Oakley

+- Barbara Oakley, a professor of engineering share her life journey how she starts learning when she was not having     enough money to go to college.
+- To learn a language she joined milatery and at age 26 she left it after completeion then she start learning calculus like maths language as she thought languages are important but maths, science are also too important.
+- She explains two modes of brain **focus mode** and **difuse mode**.
+- Focus mode is like a pinball moving along known pathways, while the diffusion mode allow for creative thinking and new ideas and by alternating b/w these nodes, one can enchance learning.
+- Using Salvador Dali and Thomas Edison as examples, how to use these modes.
+- She also suggested 25 minutes of focused work then have a short break.
+- She encourages student of slow learner and weak memory learner.
+- She focused on efffective learning technique like one can foucs on **includeing exercise**, **testing oneself**, **homework practice**, **recalling information** rather than just reading.

+### 2.1 What are some of the steps that you can take to improve your learning process?

+- **Understanding Learning style**: My study should suit my learning style.
+- **Set clear goals**: To stay focused and motivated i should define a short term goals.
+- **Active learning**: Doing Homework practice, testing myself, practicing, and recalling information rather than just reading
+- **Staying Calm Down**: While going stuck i can use methods of switching between diffusion and focus mode of my brain.